tlylt/soristic_docs/index.md

 ## Homepage banner

-- On the homepage, make sure you are signed in
+- On the homepage(soristic.asia), make sure you are signed in
 - On the top menu bar, click on `Edit with Elementor`
-- Click on the top hero section, on the left menu, it should change to `Banner Slider Content`
+- Click on any place of the top banner section,
+- On the left menu, it should change to `Banner Slider Content`
 - In the Slider list, click on individual item to make changes, E.g.
   - Click on `item #1`
     - Change the background image